mfem/web/src/electromagnetics.md

 shifted by any additive constant.
 This means that we must apply a Dirichlet boundary condition at least at one point in the problem domain in order to obtain a solution.
 Typically this point will be on the boundary but it need not be so.
-Such a Dirichlet value is equivalent to fixing the voltage (aka potential) at one or more locations.
+Such a Dirichlet value is equivalent to fixing the voltage (a.k.a. potential) at one or more locations.
 Additionally, this equation admits a normal derivative boundary condition.
 This corresponds to setting $\hat{n}\cdot\D$ to a prescribed value on some portion of the boundary.
 This is equivalent to defining